YellowPhil/llm-batching-proxy/README.md

 ## 📊 Batching Strategy

-The service uses a sophisticated batching strategy that triggers batch processing when:

 1. **Batch Size Limit**: Number of pending requests reaches `max_batch_size`
 2. **Timeout**: Oldest request has been waiting for `max_wait_time_ms`
 3. **Intelligent Timing**: Optimizes for both latency and throughput